ringcentral/ringcentral-api-docs/docs/sms/quick-start/python.md

 ## Publish Your App

-Congradulations on creating your first RingCentral application.
+Congratulations on creating your first RingCentral application.
 The last step is to publish your application.
 We recommend [going through this process](../basics/publish) for your first application so you can understand the steps to take in the future, but also to come to appreciate the care taken by RingCentral to ensure that only high-quality apps are allowed into our production environment.